edu-world/teacherworld/index.md

-## Teacherworld will help you have a deep understand of teacher.
+## Teacherdiary will help you have a deep understand of teacher.